Introduction

 });

-Step 6: Closing file descriptor
+Step 6: Closing a file descriptor

-to close a file descriptor:
+, always close the file descriptor:

 fs.open('file.txt', 'r', (err, fd) => {